rsn8887/Sharp-Bilinear-Shaders/README.md

 Sharp-Bilinear Shaders for Retroarch
 =================================

-This is a collection of shaders for sharp pixels without pixel wobble and minimal blurring in RetroArch/Libretro.
+This is a collection of shaders for sharp pixels without pixel wobble and minimal blurring in RetroArch/Libretro, based on TheMaister's work.

 There are four shaders included.